darrenldl/docfd/README.md

 - Open document
   - `Enter`
     - Docfd tries to use `$VISUAL` first, if that fails then Docfd tries `$EDITOR`
-- Switch to `Content search` mode
+- Switch to `Search` mode
   - `/`
 - Clear search phrase
   - `x`
 - Exit Docfd
   - `q` or `Ctrl+c`

-`Content search` mode
+`Search` mode

-- Content search field is active in this mode
+- Search field is active in this mode
 - `Enter` to confirm search phrase and exit search mode

 ## Single file mode